 Upgrade BMW 1250 GS 750,00€

 * Base Price: One Driver with BMW 750 GS moto in a shared room

 Roma - Assisi

-After our welcome reception and tour briefing in Rome, we depart for Umbria—old-world Italy of gentle hills, wildflower meadows, and timeless traditions.
-Highlights include the Marmore Falls (the highest in Europe) and the perfectly preserved medieval hill-town and religious center of Assisi.
+After our welcome reception and tour briefing in Rome, we depart for Umbria—old-world Italy with gentle hills, wildflower meadows, and timeless traditions.
+Highlights of this first day include the Marmore Falls (the highest in Europe) and the perfectly preserved medieval hill-town and religious center of Assisi.